 North China city reports 22 new confirmed COVID-19 cases

 HOHHOT, Feb.
-24 (Xinhua) -- Hohhot, the capital city of north China's Inner Mongolia Autonomous Region, reported 22 new locally transmitted confirmed COVID-19 cases between midnight on Wednesday and 2 p.m.
-Thursday, according to a press conference.
+26 (Xinhua) -- Hohhot, capital city of north China's Inner Mongolia Autonomous Region, reported 22 new locally transmitted confirmed COVID-19 cases between midnight Friday and 2 p.m.
+Saturday, according to a press conference held by the municipal government.

 By 2 p.m.
-Thursday, 277 local confirmed cases, including five severe cases and two critical cases, had been registered in the city during the latest resurgence.
+Saturday, 335 local confirmed cases had been registered in the city during the latest resurgence, with 16 of that number discharged from hospital.

-To date, the city has traced 10,050 close contacts and 5,052 secondary close contacts amid the latest outbreak.
-Hohhot will launch its seventh round of mass nucleic acid testing starting 7 a.m.
-Friday.
+Hohhot will launch its ninth mass nucleic acid testing at 7 a.m.
+Sunday.

 Photos